Every year, the U.S. DoD carefully selects contract partners to help keep its military forces armed, equipped, and ready to defend.

 - From the search results, click the NAICS code or codes that best matches your product or service.

 - Your code will give you a brief description of the industry and some NAICS code of potentially related industries.

 TIMEFRAME: Minutes.
 These are simple look-ups to identify your numbers.

-Get a DUNS and NCAGE code
+Get a NCAGE code

 Get your NCAGE code

 The NCAGE Code (for foreign vendors) is required for registering in SAM.